 Everyone can learn the art of setting and achieving goals.
-A good place to start is to follow these four simple steps;
+A good place to start is to follow these three simple steps;

-- Make each goal a SMART goal; Specific, Measurable, Realistic and Time sensitive.
+Make each goal a SMART goal; Specific, Measurable, Achievable, Realistic and Time sensitive.

 Specific; put a number to it, for example I want to increase sales by 20% within a 12-month period.